traefik/traefik/docs/content/getting-started/configuration-overview.md

 Configuration in Traefik can refer to two different things:

-- The fully dynamic routing configuration (refered to as the _dynamic configuration_)
+- The fully dynamic routing configuration (referred to as the _dynamic configuration_)
-- The startup configuration (refered to as the _static configuration_)
+- The startup configuration (referred to as the _static configuration_)

 Elements in the _static configuration_ set up connections to [providers](../../providers/overview/) and define the [entrypoints](../../routing/entrypoints/) Traefik will listen to (these elements don't change often).